beppe2hd/gender_classification/README.md

 Then, a more complex network (Network 2) has been developed increasing the number of filters in the convolutional layers and increasing the number of full connected layers and the numbers of neurons in the each layers (details can be found in the code).
-In this case the obtained results are.
+In this case the obtained results are:
+- accuracy: 0.9682

-accuracy: 0.9682 - val_accuracy: 0.9493
+- validation accuracy: 0.9493

 ![title](net2_res.jpg)

-The analysis ov the training accuracy and validation accuracy shows as the overfitting  issue is quite negligible
+The analysis of the training accuracy and validation accuracy shows as the overfitting  issue is quite negligible.

 Moreover, exploiting the validation set the following confusion matrix have been computed.
-The matrix columns refer to the prediction, the rows refer to the ground truth
+The matrix columns refer to the prediction, the rows refer to the ground truth.

 Confusion Matrix computed on validation set